redw0lf/zsh-thermeSelector/README.md

 - Checkout the repo
 - Copy or link this folder to the zsh custom plugin folder (`$ZSH_CUSTOM/plugins`)
-- Enable the thermeSelector plugin in the `~/.zshrc`
+- Enable the zsh-thermeSelector plugin in the `~/.zshrc`
 - If you want a different THEME for the TTY interfaces set `ZSH_TTY_THEME` variable to the desired theme (e.g. `ZSH_TTY_THEME="evan"`) do this the line after you set `ZSH_THEME` or at least before you load the plugins
 - ENJOY!